nxp-mcuxpresso/mcuxsdk-doc/release/known_issues.rst

             1.)
 Flash secure and non secure bins via Jlink or SPSDK after the build with IDE and providing with correct paths of secure and non-secure binaries. or
             2.)
 Add {target} debug/release in path of "Download extra image" for iar and  for MDK in xxx_flashdownload.ini file.

+.. rst-class:: hideable v2025-03-00-pvw2 mimxrt700evk

+XAF_playback limitation
+    SBC decoder is not working on the hifi4 core of RT700.

+    **Affected platforms:** mimxrt700evk

+.. rst-class:: hideable v2025-03-00-pvw2

+Maestro_playback limitation
+    FLAC decoder has missing samples in the beginning of the stream when sample rate convertor is enabled (by default).

+    **Workaround:** Disabling the sample rate convertor can fix the issue (Remove the SSRC_PROC from project defined symbols).